 The Bureau stated that it would (as is customary when a regulator announces regulations) accept comments from the public, which were held open until March 26, 2013.
 For anyone who is interested in seeing what a “public comment” looks like when made by a non-profit organization, look here for Earth Justice’s comment.

 On March 26, 2013, the Bureau held a hearing.
 The hearing is on YouTube, and you can view it here if you’d like.

 Since the hearing, we haven’t heard much, but industry experts are expecting a final rule to be handed down sometime in 2013.
 We will report back when that happens.

 Since the above was first published, the State of California listened to concerns by manufacturers regarding the timing of the change in the law.
 Specifically, manufacturers were concerned that they would have trouble making the switch by the proposed July 1, 2014 deadline.
 They therefore filed comments during the period of time that the Brown administration had announced for the public to make comments on the changes in the law.
 California listened to these comments, and delayed the effective date of the changes from July 1, 2014 to January 1, 2015.
 This extension is designed to provide businesses “the additional time needed to deplete current supplies (of products made with the chemicals, as well as the chemicals themselves) and effectuate the new regulatory changes,” according to a memorandum published by the California Department of Consumer Affairs.

-Update: for specific flame retardant-free furniture recommendations, read my “Products I Like – Flame Retardant-Free Furniture” post.
+For specific flame retardant-free furniture recommendations, read my “Products I Like – Flame Retardant-Free Furniture” post.